mlflow/mlflow/CONTRIBUTING.rst

 These are the Java Tracking API client (``mlflow/java/client``) and the Model Scoring Server for Java-based models like MLeap (``mlflow/java/scoring``).

-Other Java functionality (like artifact storage) depends on the Python client, so first install the Python client in a conda environment as described above.
+Other Java functionality (like artifact storage) depends on the Python package, so first install the Python package in a conda environment as described above.
 `Install <https://www.oracle.com/technetwork/java/javase/downloads/index.html>`_
 the Java 8 JDK (or above), and `download <https://maven.apache.org/download.cgi>`_ and `install <https://maven.apache.org/install.html>`_ Maven.
 You can then build and run tests via: